 Is fungal acne contagious?

 No, fungal acne isn’t contagious.
-Malassezia yeast naturally exists on everyone’s skin.
+Malassezia yeast naturally colonizes the skin.
 Overgrowth occurs due to individual factors.

 Can diet affect fungal acne?